parflow/parflow/docs/user_manual/source/files.rst

 ~~~~~~

 The domain may be represented by any of the solid types in
-§`6.1.4 :ref:Geometries` above that allow the definition of surface
+§6.1.4 :ref:`Geometries` above that allow the definition of surface
 patches.
 These surface patches are used to define boundary conditions in
 §6.1.24 :ref:`Boundary Conditions: Pressure` and
 §6.1.25 :ref:`Boundary Conditions: Saturation` below.
 Subsequently, it